fuchs-fabian/simbashlog/README.md

 simbashlog --version
 ```

-To update the script, move to the directory where the repository was cloned and run the following command:
+To update the script, move to the directory where the repository was cloned.

+Undo the executability of the `simbashlog.bash` script (`chmod -x`), otherwise the pull will show that there are changes.

+Run the following command:

 ```bash
 git pull --rebase